 I was so inspired that I put together a deck about a set of values for the future company I'll start one day.
 Transparency was the first slide I added in, and over the years, I've added other values too.

-In 2020, I was finally running my first startup, Toasty.
+In 2020, I was running my tech startup, Toasty.
 Although I didn't get to be as transparent as Buffer was because we were fighting chaos in our early days, I kept transparency as our core DNA.
 With our team, we were open about our funding status, how we spent, and how we made certain decisions.
 Externally, we were always putting our users' outcome as a priority, even if that meant sharing our product's weaknesses.

 When I found out about Building in Public, I was obsessed with the concept.
 But, upon searching for hours, there were just a few good articles I could learn from.
 I didn't know how to start and what to share publicly, and I ended up just doing it my own way through a lot of trial and error.